An easy no-churn recipe for healthy and keto pumpkin ice cream, made with no eggs and without an ice cream maker. It’s super creamy and so delicious!

-I had to make several attempts until I perfected this healthy low carb pumpkin ice cream.
+I had to make several attempts until I perfected this healthy keto pumpkin ice cream.

 No Ice Cream Maker Needed!

 I wanted to make a keto pumpkin ice cream without an ice cream maker because I don’t own one.
 But I also wanted to make it with no eggs.
 I wanted to keep it low carb, so no sugar.
 And with all these limitations, I wanted it to be creamy and to taste good!

 After several tries, I finally succeeded, making a healthy and easy keto pumpkin ice cream that was so good, I found myself overeating it.
 So I guess that’s a good sign. 😀